-"Every neighborhood has at least one small plate wine bar.
+"Every neighborhood has at least one wine bar serving small plates.
 In Fort Greene, it’s Rhodora.
-The wine list features small-farm, natural winemakers, which means anything you drink was probably made by someone really nice who cares about the earth.
-You can snack on burrata or anchovy toast at a low-key table on the sidewalk, but it’s the frequent pop-ups Rhodora hosts that make it one of the more exciting places to eat in the neighborhood on any given night.
-Check out their Instagram and become someone who’s well versed in pop-ups—a New York City status symbol akin to having a backyard, or permanently working from home." - Willa Moore, Bryan Kim
+The wine list features small-farm, natural winemakers, which means anything you drink was probably made by someone named Brigitta who majored in International Relations before "finding themselves."
+Snack on some cheese or crab dip at a table on the sidewalk, but know that it’s the frequent pop-ups Rhodora hosts (check out their Instagram) that make it one of the more exciting places to eat in the neighborhood on any given night." - willa moore, bryan kim, molly fitzpatrick

 "Rhodora in Fort Greene focuses on wine made using small-scale, natural processes as part of the wine bar’s larger sustainable mission to produce zero waste.
 If you want to try natural wine from places like Germany, Austria, or a cave in Southeastern France, this place has one of the best lists in Brooklyn.
 The brick-walled dining room has tons of huge street-facing windows, and there’s also a very pleasant outdoor seating area.
 Food options include cheese, sourdough, pâté, and panzanella." - will hartman, bryan kim, kenny yang, carina finn koeppicus